oskariorg/oskari-docs/md/documentation/architecture_basics.md

-# The Oskari Platform architecture
+# Oskari architecture

 ### The big picture

-The Oskari Platform helps businesses and municipalities offer better online and mobile map services to their citizens and consumers.
+Oskari helps businesses and municipalities offer better online and mobile map services to their citizens and consumers.